Axian-Inc/ffthh-ai-buildathon/README.md

 - Environment variables for the Lambda (at a minimum):
   - `SLACK_BOT_TOKEN`
   - `SLACK_SIGNING_SECRET`
+- Bedrock:
+  - `BEDROCK_MODEL_ID` (defaults to `amazon.titan-text-lite-v1`; override to match an accessible model in your account)
+  - Lambda assumes the AWS account/region has Bedrock access enabled for the selected model.
 - Node.js runtime: use a current AWS-supported runtime (e.g., `nodejs18.x`).

 ### 2. Terraform Layout